kluctl/kluctl/docs/kluctl/deployments/annotations/all-resources.md

 This effectively disables the warnings that are shown when field ownership is lost.

 If more than one field needs to be specified, add `-xxx` to the annotation key, where `xxx` is an arbitrary number.

 An alternative, conflict resolution can be controlled via [conflictResolution](../deployment-yml.md#conflictresolution).

+### kluctl.io/ignore-conflicts-manager
+Specifies a regex for field managers that should be ignored when conflicts arise.
+This effectively disables the warnings that are shown when field ownership is lost.

+If more than one manager needs to be specified, add `-xxx` to the annotation key, where `xxx` is an arbitrary number.

+An alternative, conflict resolution can be controlled via [conflictResolution](../deployment-yml.md#conflictresolution).